Flamenco/stackeditpro/Features.md

 You can now upload and serve images from our server.

-When editing, if you drag an image into a document will upload and a link will be added to the current document.
+When editing, if you drag an image into a document will upload, and a link will be added to the current document.
+You can simply drag and drop an image into the editor;  It will upload to the server and a markdown image link will be inserted.

 You can also use the *insert image* button and select *upload image* or *insert image*.

-Finally, you can simply drag and drop an image into the editor;  It will upload to the server and a markdown image link will be inserted.

 ## Workspace Report
 View a report of your workspace.
 Available from `Actions/Workspace Report`.